-Toast something meaningful – even if it’s just ‘a lifetime of dancing on tables’.
+Make the toast unique – even if it’s just ‘a lifetime of dancing on tables’.

 Talk slower than feels natural – It’s what those authoritative people do to make themselves seem more intelligent

-Thank the caterers, the venue, people who have travelled far etc – It’s unnecessary.
+Don’t thank the caterers, the venue, people who have travelled far etc – It’s unnecessary.

-Resort to clichés – Yes you can thank your in-laws for ‘raising such a wonderful daughter’ but try to make it personal too.
+Don’t resort to clichés – Yes you can thank your in-laws for ‘raising such a wonderful daughter’ but try to make it personal too.
 Thank your mother in law for the extra inch added to your waistline since you first sampled her Yorkshire Puddings.

-Talk over laughter -You’ve worked hard for those laughs – don’t rush them.
+Don’t talk over laughter -You’ve worked hard for those laughs – don’t rush them.
 Always wait until your guests have settled down before continuing with your speech.